 From the White House – Weekly Address

-Thank you, God bless you, and have a great weekend.
+Thank you.
+And have a great weekend.